mecrazy/generateGoogleJsonpUri/README.md

 generateGoogleJsonpUri is a jQuery plugin.
 Tested with jQuery 1.11.1 and 2.1.1.
 Tested on Chrome 35 and Internet Explorer 8.

 ## Warning
-When you use this plugin, please enable "_Publish to the web_" of your spreadsheet to get by this plugin.
-But if you enable this function, your Gmail address will be on public JSONP file.
+When you use this plugin, please enable "_Publish to the web_" of your spreadsheet to get by this plugin. __If you enable this function, your Gmail address will be on public JSONP file__.
 If you want to keep your Gmail address secret, please get extra Google account only for public.

 ## Usage